You build it, you run itChris O'Dell

 Elixir’s secret is in its Erlang heritage.
 When was the last time your telephone network went down?
 Never, right?
 That’s because most of the telephone network is written in Erlang.
 How does WhatsApp manage to support 1.2 billion users and deliver 42 billion messages a day with only around 50 engineers?
 Yes, Erlang.

 Elixir takes the power and stability offered by Erlang and makes it more approachable, with a Ruby inspired syntax, simpler attractions and some powerful tools which will enable you to build concurrent, fault-tolerant and distributed systems.
+We'll find out how this functional language is the most Object Oriented of all languages and how microservice architecture is built right in.

-Hold up, isn’t this a .NET focused conference?
 Challenge yourself to break out of your comfort zone and look at how other languages solve problems.
 You’ll become a better developer if you do.

 Deploying Applications as Containers on Windows Server 2016Ben Hall